egovernment/egovernment.github.io/_how-to/part-b/253-add-existing-step-to-service.markdown

 1. Ensure that the processing step is implemented as a generic class either in `eregistrations` project or in `model/business-process/processing-steps/` directory (see example on how to [move processing step to generic model](https://github.com/egovernment/eregistrations-demo/commit/db4236a32fe376baf702cc6ba0adfea01c0ea00c)).
 2. Create a file `model/<your-service>/processing-steps/<your-step-name>.js` using the example below.
-3. Require model of new serive in `apps/official-<your-step-name>/client/model.js`.
+3. Require model of new service in `apps/official-<your-step-name>/client/model.js`.
 4. Inlude a name of new service in `_services` property of exported `meta` object in `apps/official-<your-step-name>/business-processes/meta.js`.

 ```javascript